-State a definition of this word.
-Complete the following sentence: 'accurate/ reliable/ valid a is' (delete as appropriate) .
-E explain how the design of this investigation took into account this quality.
-S Suggest two extensions that could be undertaken to your investigation.
-1 2
+1. State a definition of this word.
+Complete the following sentence: 'accurate/ reliable/ valid data is...' (delete as appropriate)

+2. Explain how the design of this investigation took into account this quality.

+3. Suggest two extensions that could be undertaken to your investigation.